 The Reentry Demonstration Initiative Implementation Plan must describe the implementation settings, the time period that pre-release services are available, and phase-in approach to implementation, as applicable.
 Other than providing such contextual information, the core requirement of the Implementation Plan is for the state to describe the specific processes, including timelines and programmatic content where applicable, for meeting the below milestones, such as to remain on track to achieve the key goals and objectives of the program.
 For each milestone-and specifically for any associated actions that are integral aspects for attaining the milestone-the Implementation Plan must document the current state of affairs, the intended end state to meet the milestone, the date by which the milestone is expected to be achieved, and the activities that must be executed by that date for the milestone to be achieved.
-Furthermore, for each milestone, the Implementation Plan must identify the main anticipated implementation challenges and the state's specific plans to address these challenges.
-The Implementation Plan is also required to document the state's strategies to drive positive changes in health care quality for all beneficiaries, thereby reducing disparities and improving health equity.
+Furthermore, for each milestone, the Implementation Plan must identify the main anticipated implementation Plan is also required to document the state's strategies to drive positive changes in health care quality for all beneficiaries, thereby reducing disparities and improving health equity.
 The state will be required to provide the following information related to, but not limited to, the following milestones and actions.